michelbierlaire/cythonbiogeme/README.md

 `pip install cythonbiogeme`

 Installing CythonBiogeme from source can be done after cloning the repository with the following command executed in the directory where the file `setup.py`is located:

-`pip install -ve .`
+`pip install .`

 ## Documentation
 Further documentation is available on https://biogeme.epfl.ch/